de Burgh Daly family of Priory Lodge

 4 Charles Calthrop de Burgh Daly youngest son of Ulick J Daly baptised 22 May 1861 at

-Emily was born 7 Aug 1859 to Christopher French JP DL of Clooneyquin, Co Roscommon and his
+China.
+Emily was born 7 Aug 1859 to Christopher French JP DL of Clooneyquin, Co

-wife Susan Emma Percy.
-Emily was the sister of William Percy (Percy) French, songwriter and
+Roscommon and his wife Susan Emma Percy.
+Emily was the sister of William Percy (Percy)

-RAMC, was an official recruiter for the army and he recorded that he was shot at by Countess
+joined the RAMC, was an official recruiter for the army and he recorded that he was shot

-the role of Director of Statistics of the Hospital Trust Sweepstake and was a member of the Joint
+took on the role of Director of Statistics of the Hospital Trust Sweepstake and was a member

-Hospital Committee.
-Emily died on 13 Nov 1835 at Priory Lodge, Stillorgan and Charles died at
+of the Joint Hospital Committee.
+Emily died on 13 Nov 1935 at Priory Lodge, Stillorgan and

-Raford, Knocksinna Road Stillorgan in 1947.
+Charles died at Raford, Knocksinna, Stillorgan in 1947.
 He left over 20K in personal estate.

 1 Ulick de Burgh Daly joined the army but was invalided out after being wounded and

-in 1815.
+enlisted in 1915.
 He was 2nd Lieut with the 5th Battalion Royal Dublin Fusiliers.
-He was killed on
+He

-9 Sep 1916 aged 19 at the battle of the Somme and was buried at Delville Wood Cemetery
+was killed on 9 Sep 1916 aged 19 at the battle of the Somme and was buried at

 5 Evelyn Louisa Daly born 19 Aug 1865 at Mervyl, Galloping Green.